 To better understand the above processes, it is necessary to understand a little more about what is vulnerability, threats, and risks, and the relationship between these terms:

-- Vulnerability: it is a flaw or weak point that may be the security system, procedure, design, implementation or internal controllers, which may be accidentally caused or not, and results in a compromised security system or a breach of any of the security guidelines.
-This vulnerability can be technical or non-technical, the technical involve a system or software directly and non-techniques those that involve procedures, internal policies, guidelines or the lack of them.
+- Vulnerability: it is a flaw or weak point that may be the security system, procedure, design, implementation, or internal controllers, which may be accidentally caused or not, and results in a compromised security system or a breach of any of the security guidelines.
+This vulnerability can be technical or non-technical, the techniques involve a system or software directly, and non-techniques are those that involve procedures, internal policies, guidelines, or the lack of them.

-- Threats: are the potentials for a person or something to exploit and use a vulnerability, whether intentionally or not.
+- Threats: are the potential for a person or something to exploit and use a vulnerability, whether intentionally or not.
 Threats can be natural as well, such as floods, gales, tornadoes, etc. Human threats can include intentional threats like viruses, malware, and improper access to health information.
 Unintentional ones can be considered as adding erroneous information to the system used or deleting and changing them.
-The threats in the environment refer to power outages, pollution, chemicals and even leaks.
+The threats to the environment refer to power outages, pollution, chemicals, and even leaks.

 - Risks: the definition of risk becomes clearer after we define vulnerabilities and threats.
-The risk being the junction of a vulnerability being used by a threat.
+The risk is the junction of a vulnerability being used by a threat.